imyoungmin/cs8-s20/W2/README.md

 savings = (wage x hours) - expenses

-and print out the variable that stores the savings.
+and print out the savings.